NickLindeberg/lesson_plans/ruby_03-professional_rails_applications/intermediate_sql.md

 INNER JOIN seasons s
 ON i.season_id = s.id;
 ```
+SELECT i.name AS items, s.name AS seasons FROM items AS i INNER JOIN seasons AS s ON i.season_id = s.id;

 _Bonus: This query uses aliases for items (`i`) and seasons (`s`) to make it cleaner.
 Notice that it's not necessary to use `AS` to name the column headings._